joomla-projects/joomla-browser/README.md

 In between the available functions you can find:

+* INSTALLATION:
   * install joomla
+  * install Joomla removing Installation Folder
+  * install Joomla Multilingual Site
+* ADMINISTRATOR:
   * do administrator login
-* do frontend login
+  * do administrator logout
   * set error reporting to development
   * install extension from directory
-* check for php notices or warnings
-* select option in chosen
-* do administrator logout
   * enable plugin
   * search result plugin name
   * uninstall extension
   * search for item
   * check for item existence
+* FRONTEND:
+  * do frontend login
+* ADMINISTRATOR USER INTERFACE:
+  * select option in chosen
+  * selectOptionInRadioField
+* OTHERS:
+  * check for php notices or warnings

 The Joomla Browser is constantly evolving and more methods are being added every month.
 To find a full list of them check the public methods at: https://github.com/joomla-projects/joomla-browser/blob/develop/src/JoomlaBrowser.php